 The moveset matters

 Using a Honchkrow against Machamp is no good if it doesn’t have the right moves.
-It should have Peck and Sky Attack; Brave Bird can work, and its Dark moves have no business being used against a Machamp.
-Consider renaming such Pokemon to indicate its moveset, especially if it could have viable sets of different types.
+It should have Peck and Sky Attack; Brave Bird works but is suboptimal, and it has no business using Dark moves against a Machamp.
+An attacker with the wrong moves can be totally worthless.
+Consider renaming your Pokemon to indicate its moveset, especially if it can have sets of different types.

 You don’t need to have an encyclopedic knowledge of every move in the game; that's what GamePress is for.
 But a basic knowledge of the type matchup chart goes a long way.